iosephus/getting-cleaning-data/README.md

 -----------------------------------------

 A subset of column names is selected searching with the command `grep` for the strings 'mean' and 'std' in the data column names.
-The variables of the type "meanFreq" are not selected, I choose to ignore them, since they are not simple means of variables, but a weighted mean of the frequencies.
+This includes the variables of the type "meanFreq", which are weighted means.

 Once the list is built a new data frame is created containing the same number of rows, and only the selected data columns (plus the factor columns for subject,